UK at risk of massive security breach from national IT meltdown

 “I am sure the committee will seek answers on this issue during our regular scrutiny sessions with HMRC.”

-Hannah Darley, director of threat research at cyber security firm Darktrace, told The Independent HMRC was at “increased risk” from hackers because it holds “very sensitive data”.
+Hanah-Marie Darley, director of threat research at cybersecurity firm Darktrace, told The Independent HMRC was at “increased risk” from hackers because it holds “very sensitive data”.

 Ms Darley warned that any data stolen from HMRC could be used for identity fraud and even to take over people’s bank accounts.